What is a technical writer and how can you become one?

 Improve your people skills

-Technical writing is not a solitary task.
-You’ll likely have to work with multiple project stakeholders, such as technical staff, and you may have to conduct user research.
+The technical writing process is not solitary.
+You’ll likely have to work with multiple project stakeholders, such as technical staff and designers, and you may have to conduct user research.
 Being able to clearly communicate with others helps you get better information and do better work.

-Companies want to hire people who are good to work with.
+Companies want to hire people who are pleasant to work with.
 By improving your interpersonal skills, you’re also improving your job prospects.

 Ask for and implement feedback